kill9zombie/elixir_dojo/DOJO.md

 You can think of a pipe as marking points where we transform data.

-Try using `Enum.find/3` to find 'sparks' from this L7 lineup (L7 are a band, in case you don't know them), then upcase the first character: `["gardner", "sparks", "jett", "finch", "plakas"]`
+Using this L7 lineup (L7 are a band, in case you don't know them): `["gardner", "sparks", "jett", "finch", "plakas"]`.

+Try to capitalize the first character of each name with `String.capitalize/1` in the anonymous function used in `Enum.map/2`, then make the list into a string, joined by " + " (look at `Enum.join/2` for that).
+The pipe operator makes this kind of thing really readable.
+Remember that documentation is either online http://elixir-lang.org/docs/stable/elixir/Kernel.html or in iex 'h Enum.map'.

 Mix
 ---